-Clean energy provides new pathways for hedging long-term energy prices, providing energy resiliency, and allowing you to meet your sustainability goals.
-Our customized solutions aim to identify a customer’s goals first and offer the appropriate renewable energy product to achieve those goals and are backed by third-party investments.
+Clean energy provides new pathways for hedging long-term energy prices, providing energy resiliency and allowing you to meet your sustainability goals.
+Our customized solutions aim to identify a customer’s goals first and offer the appropriate renewable energy product to achieve those goals, backed by third-party investments.

 Virtual Power Purchase Agreements

 In 2019, Facebook signed a 61.6 MW PPA with the Altavista Solar project in Virginia.
 The project will help support Facebook’s operations in the state and will help the company make strides toward its dual targets of reducing greenhouse gas emissions by 75% and supporting 100% of its operations with renewable energy in 2020.

 Apex operates four wind energy facilities on behalf of IKEA, two of which were purchased from Apex.
 These facilities offset more than three times IKEA’s U.S. energy demand.

 Apex is providing retail electric service to the Fort Hood military garrison in Texas, comprising energy from an on-site 15 MW solar facility and an off-site 50 MW wind facility.
 The contract is expected to save the Army $168 million over the 28-year agreement term.

 There are three primary ways that Apex has provided corporate customers access to large-scale clean energy projects: project ownership, virtual power purchase agreements, and physical delivery.
 These options offer flexibility and tailoring to a customer’s specific needs.

 Contact us to learn which solution may be right for your company.